Title: Eating and drinking with an inflated tracheostomy cuff: a systematic review of the aspiration risk

 - possible impingement onto shared tracheo-esophageal wall

 While these are just to name a few (please talk to your colleagues/peers/researchers to learn more!), some are still up for debate.
-In my mind, this had always made sense to me by thinking of the cogs in a clock—If something that needs to move up is being held down, then something has changed and could impact other “cogs” in the mechanism.
-Also is the debate over inflated cuff as it relates to aspiration, which can sometimes feel like a lifelong battle between SLPs and some docs/medical staff when arguing against this (PLEASE do a quick search to learn more about how an inflated cuff inherently does NOT protect from aspirated material!!!).
+In my mind, this had always made sense to me by thinking of the cogs in a clock.
+There’s also the debate over inflated cuff as it relates to aspiration, which can sometimes feel like a lifelong battle between SLPs and some docs/medical staff when arguing about this😩😩 (PLEASE save mine and your sanity by doing a quick search to learn more about how an inflated cuff inherently does NOT protect from aspirated material!!!).

 Using multiple, go-to search engines (e.g. CINAHL, Medline, etc.), they scoured through articles as far back as 1960s up to 2017.
-Now, I’m only in the beginning process of personally undergoing this task and curiously understanding more about the world of search terms and their effects.
-However, I couldn’t help but wonder, “Could other terms have been used besides ‘tracheostomy and deglutition disorders’ and free-text words ‘aspiration, dysphagia, swallowing and cuff’ such as “inflated cuff” or “oral diet” just to see if more results could have appeared?
-I guess we’ll never know (or as I keep learning I’ll eventually find out the answer to my own question!)
+When trying to attempt a formal literature review in the past, I learned a lot more about the world of search terms and their effects.
+So the curious part of me couldn’t help but wonder, “Could other terms have been used besides ‘tracheostomy and deglutition disorders’ and free-text words ‘aspiration, dysphagia, swallowing and cuff’ such as “inflated cuff” or “oral diet” just to see if more results could have appeared?
+I mean, we definitely know from IDDSI how many of us use different terms for different things!
+I guess we’ll never know (or as I keep learning I’ll eventually find out the answer to my own question!😁)

-While I didn’t necessarily have to do a quick Google search for “grey literature definition” because the article actually does provide some good context clues, my results give me some more info:
+While I didn’t necessarily have to do a quick Google search for “grey literature definition” because a) I had no clue what that meant (secretly hoping it was related to Grey’s Anatomy😅), and b) the article actually does give some good context clues, my results gave me some more info:

 “The term grey literature refers to research that is either unpublished or has been published in non-commercial form.
 Examples of grey literature include: government reports, policy statements, and issues papers.”
 Google search; https://www.une.edu.au/library/support/eskills-plus/research-skills/grey-literature